 Stars leave their imprints everywhere; even “getting a tan” is an interaction with astronomy played out on the level of skin.
-If you want news of the universe, in other words, simply look at the people around you: stars leave scars on bodies.
+If you want news of the universe, in other words, simply look around you: stars leave scars in wood and burns on bodies.